 - Pro Rank - 25 RP

-- Pro Rank - If you are in the Top 500 players at the end of the season, you will remain in Pro Rank for the next season.
-Otherwise, you will drop down to Rank 4.
+- Pro Rank - If you are in the Top 500, you will remain in Pro Rank.
+Otherwise, you drop to Rank 3.

 If you have made it to the Top 200 on the Pro Rank Leaderboard, you will get certain benefits, depending on your exact position on the Leaderboard.
 Crown points add up over a certain number of seasons and will assist CDPR with choosing players to invite to events like Gwent Open, Challenger and Masters.